Meet the Committee Members

 Chairwoman, first aid, musical ride/quadrille training and data protection.

 Monte is my new horse with big hooves to fill after little Sauber's amazing achievements.
-He is a quirky chap & we are taking things slowly but hope to out competing in spring '23!
+He is a quirky chap & we are taking things slowly but hope to out competing someday soon!

 Tricia Budd